 However, interest rates offered by banks on NRO deposits cannot be higher than those offered by them on comparable domestic rupee deposits.
 Tax is deducted at source in NRO accounts, unlike NRE accounts.

-However, funds from NRO to NRE accounts can be transferred, vice- versa.
+Funds from NRO to NRE accounts can be transferred and vice-versa.

 Why transfer money from NRO to NRE account?

 First, to transfer money from NRE to NRO account, you would need a Chartered Accountants certificate.
-Secondly, there are some restriction on transfer from one account to the other.
-This is because, there are various tax advantages that you get under an NRO acccount.
+Secondly, there is some restriction on transfer from one account to the other.
+This is because there are various tax advantages that you get under an NRO account.

 Let us explain this with an example.
-Let us say that you kept a sum of Rs 1 lakh in a NRE fixed deposit account.
-What would happen is that there would be a TDS of 30 per cent of the interest amount.
+Let us say that you kept a sum of Rs 1 lakh in a NRO fixed deposit account, there would be a TDS of 30 per cent of the interest amount.
 So, if you receive Rs 10,000 as interest a sum of Rs 3000 would be deducted as interest.

 In the case of an NRE account, no such deductions would take place.
-This is why, you should always move money from a NRO accounts to a NRE account.
-Just check what are the requirements before you engage in succh a transfer.
+This is why, you should always move money from an NRO account to an NRE account.
+Just check what are the requirements before you engage in such a transfer.

 While earlier there was no facility to transfer freely from NRE account to NRO account, now you can.
 As soon as you have balances in the NRO account, you should transfer money immediately.

-It is extremely important to remember that if you are remitting money from abroad, please do so into a NRE savings account.
-This is because, there is no tax liability on a NRE savings account.
-There is a 30.8 per cent TDS tax on interest earned on NRO account.
+It is extremely important to remember that if you are remitting money from abroad, please do so into an NRE savings account.
+This is because there is no tax liability on an NRE savings account.
+There is a 30 per cent TDS tax on interest earned on NRO account.
 Of course, the TDS gets reduced when you submit a DTAA form.

 India has entered into Double Taxation Avoidance Agreement with a host of countries that would enable you to avoid high TDS.

 You need give a letter in the set format that the bank would have.
 Apart from this you need to submit residential proof of address and other details to avoid TDS on NRO Account.
 Once you have done this, there would be a TDS on deposits at a lesser rate of 10% per cent as compared to the prevailing rates of more than 30 per cent.
-However, this is applicable only in places where India has signed a DTAA with countries like say for example, Oman, US etc. To check the complete list clisk here
+However, this is applicable only in places where India has signed a DTAA with countries like say for example, Oman, US etc. Find the complete list here.

 As we mentioned earlier, there is no TDS on NRE accounts.
 So, as far as is possible try to move money from NRO to NRE accounts.
 There are certain guidelines that you need to follow in order to do the same.